soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 [directory](https://hackage.haskell.org/package/directory-1.3.7.0/docs/System-Directory.html)
 and [filepath](https://hackage.haskell.org/package/filepath-1.4.2.1/docs/System-FilePath.html)
 libraries to manipulate directories, files and filepaths.
-We'll use the new abstractions we've learned `Traversable` and `Monad` and the concepts and types we've learned about: `Either`, `IO` and exceptions.
+We'll use the new abstractions we've learned, `Traversable` and `Monad`, and the concepts and types we've learned about: `Either`, `IO` and exceptions.

 For all of that, we need quite a few imports: